Click here for online scheduling

 Q: Can I drop off a paper and pick it up later?
 Or send it to you by email?

-In very special circumstances, we might work with you via e-mail, but we want to discourage you from thinking that we are here to “fix” your work.
+No. We want to discourage you from thinking that we are here to “fix” your work.

 That’s because we are all about conversation.
 In a typical session, you and your consultant will be asking and answering questions, reading your paper together and engaging in a dialogue about your writing.
 We work with YOU to identify solutions and explore a variety of options together.